Our Music Professors

 In addition to performing, Jose Arellano is also a respected arranger, having arranged for Cal State LA Afro-Cuban band, Memphis State University, Riverside City College, Luis Bonilla, Susie Hansen, Cui Cui Rangel, Dr. Bobby Rodriguez, and many others.
 Every holiday season, Jose directs the St. Lucy’s Christmas Big Band, which plays his Latin Jazz arrangements.

 Mr. Arellano is also a prominent educator.
 He has been teaching since 1989, mainly at Roosevelt High School in Boyle Heights, but also has taught at LA Mission College, Cal State University Los Angeles, and Whittier College.

 Brian Barany, Guitar

 Brian Barany is a classical guitarist who divided his time between performing, arranging, and teaching.
-Dr. Barany holds a Doctorate in Classical Guitar Performance from University of Southern California, a Master of Music from Azusa Pacific and a Bachelor of Music from Cal State Northridge.
+Dr. Barany holds a Doctorate in Classical Guitar Performance from the University of Southern California, a Master of Music from Azusa Pacific, and a Bachelor of Music from Cal State Northridge.
 He has studied guitar, music theory, and arranging with William Kanengiser, Scott Tennant, Pepe Romero, Michael Kozubek, Steven Thachuk, Brian Head, Richard Smith, Pat Kelly, Adam Hawley, and Tom Hynes.
 Dr. Barany is a certified Suzuki Guitar Instructor.

 In addition to playing solo classical guitar, Dr. Barany has many years of chamber music experience.
 Presently, he is a member of the Westside Duo, in which he explores classical, jazz, and popular music.